bjarneo/extract-domain/README.md

 // example.co.uk
 ```

-However, using the tld flag will slow down the process by many seconds.
-Benchmark:
+Please note that using the tld flag may significantly slow down the process.
+Benchmark results:

 ```
 # extract domain 10,000 times